The Sacrifice (1986 film): Plot

 Alexander takes a pistol from Victor's medical bag, leaves a note in his room, escapes the house, and rides Otto's bike to Maria's house.
 He tells her the story of when he fixed up and brought order to his mother's garden, only to find that it lost all its beauty when he did so.
-She is bewildered when he makes his advances, but when he puts the gun to his temple ("Don't kill us, Maria"), at which point the jet fighters' rumblings return, she soothes him and they make love while floating above her bed, though Alexander's reaction is ambiguous.
+She is bewildered when he makes his advances, but when he puts the gun to his temple ("Don't kill us, Maria"), at which point the jet fighters' rumblings return, she soothes him and they have sex while floating above her bed, though Alexander's reaction is ambiguous.

 When he wakes the next morning, in his own bed, everything seems normal.
 Nevertheless, Alexander sets forth to give up all he loves and possesses.
 He tricks the family members and friends into going for a walk, and sets fire to their house while they are away.
 As the group rushes back, alarmed by the fire, Alexander confesses that he set it, and runs around wildly.
 Maria, who until then was not seen that morning, appears; Alexander tries to approach her, but is restrained by others.
 Without explanation, an ambulance appears, and two paramedics chase Alexander, who appears to have lost control of himself, and drive off with him.
 Maria begins to bicycle away, but stops to observe Little Man watering the tree he and Alexander planted the day before.
 As Maria leaves, the "mute" Little Man, lying at the foot of the tree, speaks his only line, which quotes the opening of the Gospel of John: "In the beginning was the Word.
 Why is that, Papa?"